geodynamics/aspect/cookbooks/finite_strain/doc/finite_strain.md

 The full plugin implementing the integration of $\mathbf F$ can be found in [cookbooks/finite_strain/finite_strain.cc] and can be compiled with `cmake . && make` in the [cookbooks/finite_strain] directory.
-It can be loaded in a parameter file as an &ldquo;Additional shared library,&rdquo; and selected as material model.
-As it is derived from the &ldquo;simple&rdquo;
-material model, all input parameters for the material properties are read in from the subsection `Simple model`.
+It can be loaded in a parameter file as an "Additional shared library," and selected as material model.
+As it is derived from the "simple" material model, all input parameters for the material properties are read in from the subsection `Simple model`.